-- In addition to working with Technical Assistance Teams to bring resources to potential Project Applicants, Watershed Coordinators will also: - o Provide leadership in community outreach efforts related to watershed planning. - Work with Municipalities and stakeholders to identify and develop Project concepts that may be elevated to the Watershed Area Steering Committees and Technical Assistance Teams to assist with development of Feasibility Studies. - Facilitate collaborative decision-making between private and public entities to develop and implement actions that best address community issues. - Identify cost-share partners such as local water agencies, conservancies, transportation agencies. - Identify and help leverage and secure additional funding including state bond funds, transportation funding such as Measure M, parks funding such as Measure A, and others. - Reach out to Municipalities, community groups, and other watershed stakeholders to ensure diverse perspectives are included in planning and implementation of the Regional Program. - Integrate community, Municipality, and regional priorities through partnerships and extensive networks. - Educate local stakeholders through public outreach events such as workshops, demonstrations, community forums and restoration activities. - Not less than one Watershed Coordinator will be funded from Technical Resource Program funds for each Watershed Area plus one additional Watershed Coordinator for each one-million of population. - The District shall provide a list of eligible Watershed Coordinators; Watershed Area Steering Committees shall select Watershed Coordinators from the eligible list. - The Watershed Coordinators will be funded through the Technical Resource Program.
+- Watershed Coordinators will: - Work with Technical Assistance Teams to bring resources to potential Infrastructure Program Project Applicants - Work with Municipalities and Stakeholders to identify and develop Project concepts that may be elevated to the Watershed Area Steering Committees and Technical Assistance Teams to assist with development of Feasibility Studies. - Identify cost-share partners such as local water agencies, conservancies, and transportation agencies. - Identify and help leverage and secure additional funding including state bond funds, transportation funding such as Measure M, parks funding such as Measure A, and others. - Reach out to Municipalities, community groups, and other watershed Stakeholders to ensure diverse perspectives are included in planning and implementation of the Regional Program. - Provide leadership in community outreach efforts related to watershed planning. - Facilitate collaborative decision-making between private and public entities to develop and implement actions that best address community priorities. - Integrate community, Municipality, and regional priorities through partnerships and extensive networks. - Educate local Stakeholders through public outreach events such as workshops, demonstrations, community forums and restoration activities. - Not less than one (1) Watershed Coordinator will be funded from Technical Resource Program funds for each Watershed Area plus one (1) additional Watershed Coordinator for each one-million of people within the Watershed Area. - The District shall provide a list of eligible Watershed Coordinators; Watershed Area Steering Committees shall select their Watershed Coordinator(s) from the eligible list.